Infant and Toddler Children

 Social/Self Help: Encouraged to make their needs and feelings known through sharing and turn taking.
 Family style serving is introduced during meals.

 Language: Children are encouraged to talk to others during play, tell their own stories, and enjoy and care for books.
-Children are encouraged to recognize their name in print.

 Science/Math: Children are introduced to counting 1-10 and develop problem solving skills through use of puzzles.